-This year marks the 150th anniversary of the London Underground, the oldest subterranean railway in the world.
-A major exhibition at the London Transport Museum opens this week, celebrating one of the most distinctive elements of the Tube – design.
-The multicoloured lines on the iconic map make order out of chaos, and also provide inspiration for artists and scientists alike.
+The London Underground is the oldest subterranean railway in the world; it celebrated its 150th anniversary last year.
+The multicoloured lines on the iconic Tube map make order out of chaos, and also provide inspiration for artists and scientists alike.
 Here are some of our favourite re-imaginings.

 The Real-time Tube Map

 This fascinating map plots the live location of each train on the Tube network, using departure data from Transport for London.
 Matthew Somerville created it in 2010 at a ‘hack’ weekend – a gathering of designers and web developers who create projects from scratch over several days.

 Pop, rock, punk and funk are all there on this brilliant Music on the Tube map, which charts 100 years of popular music thanks to the efforts of the folks on the Guardian’s Culture Vulture blog.
 Each station is an artiste, and it’s fun to see where Michael Jackson intersects with Basement Jaxx and Bob Dylan links up with The Rolling Stones.

 The Geographically Accurate Tube Map

 Have you noticed that stations on the London Underground’s map can appear to be in different parts of the capital, yet are minutes away by foot?
 The map is designed to be easily read and understood, but this geographically accurate version from Project Mapping reveals the true locations of the stops, relative to each other.